Aloysius Stepinac: Political situation

 Stepinac's appointment came at a time of acute political turmoil in Yugoslavia.
-In June 1928, the popular leader of the Croatian Peasant Party (Hrvatska seljačka stranka, HSS) Stjepan Radić and several other Croatian deputies had been shot by a Serb deputy in the Yugoslav Parliament.
+In June 1928, the popular leader of the Croatian Peasant Party (Hrvatska seljačka stranka, HSS) Stjepan Radić and several other Croatian deputies had been shot by a Serb deputy, Puniša Račić, in the Yugoslav Parliament.
 Two had died immediately and Radić had succumbed to his wounds two months later, the incident causing widespread outrage among Croats.
 In January of the following year, King Alexander had prorogued Parliament and had effectively become a royal dictator.

 In April 1933, the new leader of the HSS Vladko Maček had been sent to prison for three years on charges of separatism after he and other opposition figures had issued the Zagreb Points condemning the royal regime and its policies.
 While Maček was in prison, his deputy Josip Predavec was apparently murdered by the police.
 When Stepinac wanted to visit Maček in prison to thank him for his well-wishes on Stepinac's appointment as coadjutor bishop, his request was denied.

 In response to the many messages of support, Stepinac "was sincerely thankful for all the congratulations, but said that he was not enthusiastic about the appointment because it was too heavy a cross for him".